 No matter where you are in the Valley you’re bound to find a trail that fits your family perfectly.
 Papago Park, which is next door to both the Desert Botanical Garden and the Phoenix Zoo, offers smooth, easy trails with little elevation change.
 The McDowell Sonoran Preserve in Scottsdale provides family programs and educational kids programs, while the Usery Mountain Recreation Area in Mesa has a variety of easy trails that provide nice views.

-A fun hike for little ones is “A” Mountain, otherwise known as Hayden Butte, near Arizona State University in Tempe.
+A fun hike for toddlers is “A” Mountain, otherwise known as Hayden Butte, near Arizona State University in Tempe.
 You can’t miss the mountain, as it has a large “A” emblazoned on it, which you might even see from your plane window.
 The trail is nearly completely paved, with just a little bit of natural hiking at the top.
 From there you can watch planes take off and land at Sky Harbor Airport and look out over the Valley of the Sun from every angle.

 Catch a Game